top of page

 By paying close attention to what is said on the call, you may also be able to gather missing contact information such as spouse’s name, additional phone numbers, employment, etc.

-By keeping diligent records of the calls you and your staff members make to your clients, you'll save time and retain more customers - this will save you money in the long run.
+Whether you outsource to Engagex or handle the outreach in-house, keeping diligent records will save you time and help you retain more customers - this will save you money in the long run.

 bottom of page